 |EAST 1950G||Market Economy, Popular Culture, and Mass Media in Contemporary China||1|

 East Asian Studies offers qualified students, in their senior year, the opportunity to undertake a sustained research and writing project that, ideally, will result not merely in a long term paper, but in a piece of original scholarship.
-To enroll in the Honors Program, the student must be a senior East Asian Studies concentrator, with at least a high B average in concentration courses.
+To enroll in the Honors Program, the student must be a senior East Asian Studies concentrator, and have earned an A or an S with Distinction in the majority of courses for the concentration.
 Candidates for Honors are required to have developed a competence in an East Asian language sufficient to allow them to use East Asian language materials in carrying out their research.
 Students must also successfully obtain the support of at least two faculty members who will agree to serve as primary and secondary advisors for the thesis.
 Prospective writers submit a thesis prospectus, brief bibliography, and completed application forms (with signatures), ordinarily late in the student’s six semester, to the Director of Undergraduate Studies, who provides the final permission to proceed.
 Synopses of successful thesis proposals will be distributed to Department faculty.

 Thesis writers enroll in advisor-specific sections of the thesis-writing course EAST 1930 (Fall) and EAST 1940 (Spring), meet regularly with their advisors over the course of both semesters, and submit final versions of their theses to the Department in mid-April.
 Advisors and students are required to provide updates of their progress to the Director of Undergraduate Studies at regular intervals.